rdmoustafa/jabber-server/README.md

 ---

-Thank you for checking out the Jabber Backend project!
+Thank you for checking out the Jabber Server project!